ufora/ufora/index.md

 The ufora front-end runs anywhere you can get a CPython interpreter - it's pure python, installed using `pip`.

-The ufora backend can be deployed three ways: you can stand up a "cluster" consisting of just a
-[single machine](https://ufora.github.io/ufora/github-pages/tutorials/getting-started-local.html),
-you can create a cluster in the [cloud](https://ufora.github.io/ufora/github-pages/tutorials/getting-started-aws.html), or you can set up a cluster on a grid of machines in your datacenter.
+The ufora backend can be deployed three ways: you can stand up an all-in-one "cluster" consisting of just a [single machine](https://ufora.github.io/ufora/github-pages/tutorials/getting-started-local.html), you can create a cluster in the [cloud](https://ufora.github.io/ufora/github-pages/tutorials/getting-started-aws.html), or you can set up a cluster on a grid of machines on a local network.
 The backend currently builds on linux.
-We maintain docker images of the latest builds so you can get going quickly, as well as an image you can build ufora in yourself.
+We maintain docker images of the latest builds so you can get going quickly, as well as a development image in which you can build ufora yourself.

 ## Contact us.